fedora-riscv/releng/docs/source/sop_adding_build_targets.rst

 * Use pkgdb to request an F-15 branch of fedora-release
 * Use pkgdb2branch.py to actually make the branch
 * Update fedora-release clone
-* Adjust .spec file in master for new dist defines
+* Adjust .spec file in rawhide for new dist defines
 * commit/build
 * Track build in koji to ensure proper tagging is used